20 Iconic Films You Should Have Watched by Now

 The absurdity of Monty Python’s antics is on full display in this send-up of Arthurian lore, complete with a murderous white rabbit that wipes out a few knights, a Bridge of Death laden with loaded questions, and encounters with foppish French soldiers who lob silly taunts like cruise missiles.
-It features the whole ridiculous group, Graham Chapman, Terry Gilliam, Eric Idle, Terry Jones, Michael Palin, and John Cleese.
+It features the whole ridiculous group: Graham Chapman, Terry Gilliam, Eric Idle, Terry Jones, Michael Palin, and John Cleese.

 Taxi Driver (1976)

-Travis Bickle (Robert De Niro) rampages through this movie as a Vietnam solider turned New York City hack driver who just wants to make some kind of connection with something besides his own simmering violence.
+Travis Bickle (Robert De Niro) rampages through this iconic movie as a Vietnam soldier turned New York City hack driver who just wants to make some kind of connection with something besides his own simmering violence.
 Martin Scorsese filmed this dank, black-and-white ode to John Ford’s 1956 The Searchers with lots of long, slow scenes at night that scour the ’70s Manhattan underbelly.
 Jodi Foster plays a 12-year-old prostitute “rescued” by Bickle.

 Apocalypse Now (1979)